 I’ve also considered making my own pocket map holder using a sturdy see-through plastic/vinyl sheet of some sort.
 I’m thinking along the lines of a really thick clear page protector — similar in size to those used in day planners.

-TIP: On this particular trip, I sometimes used an app called CamScanner to take a photo of the exact portion of the map we were most interested in for that particular leg of the trip.
-That way, we could just zoom in to the “photo” of the map that was stored on our phone in order to see things on the map even closer while we were on the bike.
-The app produces higher quality and more detailed images than a typical camera app.
+I sometimes use an app called CamScanner to take a photo of the exact portion of a map that we are most interested in (for each leg of the trip).
+That way, we can just zoom in to the “photo” of the map that is stored on our phone — so we can see things on the map even closer while we are on the bike.
+This app produces higher quality and more detailed images than a typical camera app.
 It basically turns your phone into a photocopy scanner and creates images as PDF’s which you can then save, share, or upload to the cloud.

 Other Good Motorcycle Apps